SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at Lake Erie College of Osteopathic Medicine Bradenton Campus discussed various topics such as defining professionalism, community service, personal characteristics for being a great physician, burnout, and hypothetical scenarios.
-The interview format may have included Multiple Mini Interviews (MMI) due to references of nondisclosure agreements around certain questions, with a strong emphasis on problem-based learning (PBL) and assessing applicants' suitability for the program.
+Students said most interesting question asked at Lake Erie College of Osteopathic Medicine Bradenton Campus discussed various topics such as professionalism, community service, gene characteristics for becoming a physician, burnout in physicians, and hypothetical scenarios.
+The interview format may have been an MMI (Multiple Mini Interview) as some responses hinted at a nondisclosure agreement, while questions focused on problem-solving skills, personal attributes, and ethical dilemmas related to healthcare and medical practice.

 What was the most difficult question?